powerd6-old/decision-records/agreements/git-standards.md

 ## Commit messages

-Commit messages should be readeable and contain all the context necessary to explain the changes.
+Commit messages should be readable and contain all the context necessary to explain the changes.

 Write in all lower-case and keep these rules in mind: